Brad Pitt Dumped By Kate Hudson Amid Baby Rumors? A Kiss Reveals Answer

 Brad has been spending time working on a sculpture at British artist Thomas Houseago’s studio in Los Angeles, and he reportedly sometimes listens to sad songs, according to the media outlet.
 However, Pitt also has gradually returned to the spotlight.

 In a surprise appearance at the Golden Globes earlier this year, the actor beamed as the crowd cheered his presentation of the Best Motion Picture, Drama, contender Moonlight.
-Pitt also was seen mingling with Sting, Chris Cornell and Zach Galifianakis at the ROCK4EB! fundraiser in Los Angeles and even held a private party in a room at Hotel Casa Del Mar in Santa Monica.
+Pitt also was seen mingling with Sting, Chris Cornell, and Zach Galifianakis at the ROCK4EB! fundraiser in Los Angeles and even held a private party in a room at Hotel Casa Del Mar in Santa Monica.

 Although his inner circle is small, the media outlet noted that Brad has maintained a “friendly” relationship with Jennifer Aniston, his ex-wife.
 The two reportedly are communicating as friends rather than as rekindled romantic partners.